 In this project, a computational fluid dynamics simulation is used to examine the impact that the buildings have on wind flow, such as vortex formation and tunnel acceleration.
 Flow variables are then evaluated at pedestrian locations to assess if they pose a risk to comfort or even safety.

-Architects and civil engineers now have several reasons to start making use of the power of numerical simulation for the virtual testing of your projects.
-The SimScale platform offers a very attractive entry point to start learning and testing, with many public example projects that one can copy and modify, a great online community and support, and the offer of all the power required to tackle your simulation needs.
+Architects and civil engineers now have several reasons to start making use of the power of numerical simulation for the virtual testing.
+The SimScale platform offers a very attractive entry point to start learning and testing, with many public example projects that one can copy and modify, a great online community and support, and the possibility to first try the tool for free. with the Community account.
 Be ready to take your buildings to the next performance level.